 MISSION

-The mission of the Prehospital Whole Blood Task Force is to enhance emergency medical response capabilities and improve patient outcomes through the sustainable integration and utilization of whole blood in prehospital settings.
+The mission of the Prehospital Whole Blood Task Force is to enhance emergency medical response capabilities and improve patient outcomes through the sustainable integration and utilization of whole blood and plasma in prehospital settings.

 PURPOSE

-Our purpose is to improve survival rates and outcomes for patients across Texas by ensuring timely access to whole blood, promote evidence-based best practices in prehospital transfusion and foster collaboration among emergency medical services, hospitals, blood banks, Regional Advisory Councils, and other stakeholders.
+Our purpose is to improve survival rates and outcomes for patients across Texas by ensuring timely access to whole blood and plasma, promote evidence-based best practices in prehospital transfusion and foster collaboration among emergency medical services, hospitals, blood banks, Regional Advisory Councils, and other stakeholders.
 We are dedicated to increasing blood donations, advancing education, research and policies that support the effective and efficient use of whole blood as a life-saving intervention in prehospital care.

 GOALS/TASKS